robertpreshyl/netbird-cloud-local-siem/README.md

 ## ⚠️ **Trademark Notice**

-This project demonstrates a self-hosted implementation of NetBird.
-NetBird® is a registered trademark of NetBird, Inc. This implementation is operated independently and is not affiliated with, endorsed by, or connected to NetBird, Inc. The use of "netbird" in the subdomain is for descriptive purposes only to indicate the technology being demonstrated.
+This project demonstrates a self-hosted implementation of NetBird by Allyship Security Lab.
+NetBird® is a registered trademark of NetBird, Inc. This implementation is operated independently and is not affiliated with, endorsed by, or connected to NetBird, Inc. The use of "asl" in the subdomain is for descriptive purposes only to indicate the Allyship Security Lab implementation.

 ---